 =

 The point of this week's technical appendix is that some people say that British Airways ruined the British aviation industry by rejecting British planes, and some people say that British aviation ruined British aviation by forcing the Britannia on British Airways.
 In the spirit of the Internet these days, I'm going to present the case that it's actually "both"!
 And along the way I'm going to drag in some infrastructure projects of the mid-Fifties that are also having a continuing impact in a little part of the world that I like to call "the Middle East," which you probably haven't heard of.
-We're very geographically educational around this blog!i)
+We're very geographically educational around this blog!Thursday, February 19, 2026

 | According to Reddit User WeirdWings, this is the Bartini A-57, a supersonic V/STOL delta wing flying boat nuclear bomber, with a supersonic recon plane piggyback.
 "It was never put into production" says Wikipedia, which proceeds to speculate on why it was cancelled in 1957. |